 RFF seeks diversification across both infrastructure predominant and natural resource predominant assets (see ‘Acquisitions and developments’ below) as well as by climatic zone.
 Climatic diversification moderates the likelihood of multiple lessees being exposed to adverse weather events at any one point in time (see ASX: RFF Climatic Diversification discussion paper 20 June 2016).

 Further diversification is sought by commodity type and lessees.

+RFF will pursue the acquisition of additional assets that grow the quantum and diversity of RFF’s earnings.
 The investment strategy is to invest across the full range of the asset continuum shown below1, with the objective of ensuring the asset mix can continue to fund distributions.

 1The income and growth figures presented in have been provided to differentiate the profile of income and growth that can be derived from different assets.
 They are based on RFM’s experience and observations of agricultural lease transactions and historical rates of growth.
 They are neither forecasts nor projections of future returns.
 Past performance is not a guide to future performance.

 Within various agricultural sectors, RFF is pursuing investment opportunities which may provide productivity gains or conversion to higher and better use.